zhergd/translation/README.md

 Added some validations and fixed the bug of getting context function
 - 2024/12/12
 Updated the handling of line breaks.
 Fixed some bugs

+## Software Disclaimer
+The software code is completely open-source and can be freely used in accordance with the GPL-3.0 license.
+The software only provides AI translation services, and any content translated using this software is unrelated to its creators.
+Users are expected to comply with the law and engage in legal translation activities.

+Qwen Model Disclaimer
+The code and model weights are fully open for academic research and support commercial use.
+Please refer to the Qwen LICENSE for detailed information on the specific open-source agreement.